-The main water source for Douglas is ground water from pumping six (6) municipal wells, which begins as precipitation in mountain areas and is filtered into the Douglas Basin AMA.
-In early 2019, the Arizona Department of Environmental Quality (ADEQ) conducted an inspection of the Douglas water distribution system and they received a report of being in full compliance.
+The primary water source for Douglas is ground water from pumping six (6) municipal wells, which begins as precipitation in mountain areas and is filtered into the Douglas Basin AMA.
+In early 2019, the Arizona Department of Environmental Quality (ADEQ) conducted an inspection of the Douglas water distribution system and they received a report of being in full compliance of all standards.

-The most recently published 2022 drinking water quality report for Douglas shows that based on the information currently available on the hydrogeologic settings and the adjacent land uses that are in the specified proximity of the drinking water source(s) of this public water system, the ADEQ has given a high-risk designation for the degree to which this public water system drinking water source(s) are protected.
+The most recently published 2022 drinking water quality report for Douglas, ADEQ gave a "high-risk" designation for the degree to which this public water system drinking water source(s) are protected.
 A designation of high risk indicates there may be additional source water protection measures which can be implemented on the local level.
 This does not imply that the source water is contaminated, nor does it mean that contamination is imminent.
 Rather, it simply states that land use activities or hydrogeologic conditions exist that make the source water susceptible to possible future contamination.
 Residents can help protect this water source by practicing good septic system maintenance, taking hazardous household chemicals to hazardous material collection sites, and limiting pesticide and fertilizer use.

 The wells are widely separated to minimize the risk of any potential local contamination or naturally occurring quality problems.
 Each of the wells is individually tested to ensure compliance with all applicable standards and regulations.
 Not all wells are necessary to provide daily needs, but all are run periodically to keep them in operating condition.
 The average daily usage in our community in the wintertime is 2.7 million gallons per day.
 Peak usage in our community in the summertime is approximately 4.0 million gallons per day.
 Each well is equipped with its own gas chlorinator to provide sufficient amount of chlorine for protection from bacteria.
 The City of Douglas continues to work diligently to achieve compliance with all safe drinking water standards and regulations.
 On March 15 2022, the Arizona Department of Environmental Quality (ADEQ) conducted an inspection of our Water Distribution System and the report confirmed that we are in full compliance.
-We continue in our commitment to provide high quality and safe drinking water to all City customers.
-2023 changes for gallons per day peak and daily average
+We are committed to providing high quality drinking water to all customers..